Admission | Credits

 Because you have benefited from the experience of attending college, transfer students tend to understand the significance of degree requirements in a way new first-year students do not.
 The requirements for a degree at Ripon College are:

 - A cumulative grade point average of at least 2.00

 - Completion of a major (the grade point average for the courses presented for the major must be at least 2.00)

 Distribution requirements at Ripon provide breadth of scholarship to complement the depth provided by the major.
 You’ll build a stronger foundation of knowledge for your own major, as well as develop respect and understanding for other academic disciplines.

 - Global studies

 - Physical education

 Transfer students must complete a minimum of 32 semester credits at Ripon, including at least one-half the credit hours required for any major or minor and, except under circumstances described in the Ripon College catalog, the senior year must be spent in residence.
 As a rule of thumb, all college-level coursework will be accepted as transfer credits provided the courses were completed at an accredited college and a grade of C- or higher was earned.
+A maximum of 12 credits will transfer from online, hybrid, e-learning, blended, or comparable courses taken at accredited institutions.* Approval of transfer credit for these courses will follow the same procedures used to evaluate transfer credit for traditional courses.
+No credit will be given for correspondence courses.
 Transfer grades are not included in computing a student’s average at Ripon.
 The Ripon College catalog contains all of the policies regarding the degree requirements.